-Multi-Agency Public Protection Arrangements (MAPPA) provide a framework to manage the risk posed by registered sex offenders and restricted patients (mainly violent offenders, with a small number of sex offenders).
-On 31 March 2016, the Scottish Government published new MAPPA Guidance.
-This guidance reflects the new risk of serious harm category 3, for offenders who by reason of their conviction are subject to supervision in the community, and are assessed by the responsible authorities as posing a high or very high risk of serious harm to the public, which requires active multi-agency management at MAPPA Level 2 or 3.
+Multi-Agency Public Protection Arrangements (MAPPA) provide a framework to manage the risk posed by Registered Sex Offenders (RSOs) and restricted patients (violent offenders, with a small number of sex offenders).
+On 31 March 2016, the Scottish Government introduced the risk of serious harm category 3.
+This category covers persons who by reason of their conviction are subject to supervision in the community and are assessed by the responsible authorities as posing a high or very high risk of serious harm to the public, which requires active multi-agency management at MAPPA Level 2 or 3.

-On 31 March 2022, the Scottish Government published an updated version of the National MAPPA Guidance, which reflects an on-going programme of revision to take into account new legislation as well as changes in guidance, policy and effective practice.
+On 31 March 2022, the Scottish Government published an updated version of the National MAPPA Guidance, which reflects an on-going programme of revision to consider new legislation as well as changes in guidance, policy, and effective practice.